IHe-KaiI/DressCode/README.md

 #### Visualize 3D sewing patterns

 - Our script can visualize multiple 3D sewing patterns (before stitching) and output a combined 3D mesh with ```python nn/multiple_patterns_vis.py --folder PATH_TO_FOLDER```.
 The output will be in the same folder as the input folder.

-#### Prompt for data captioning

-- We share our prompt used in GPT-4V for data captioning.
-Please follow this [instruction](./docs/GPT4V-prompt.md) for details.